polarity-lang/polarity/contrib/polarity-for-haskellers/README.md

   Hd k -> k x
   Tl k -> k (mk x)
 ```
-Now, if we were allowed to use this `a` more than one, the type checker would scream at us, but since it doesn't, we are good.
+Now, if we were allowed to use this `a` more than once, the type checker would complain, but since it doesn't, we are good.

 So to recap:
 - in polarity, making things observable instead of buildable is achieved using `codef` and `codata`.
 This is equivalent to non-strict semantics, in that we have to pass the continuation that does the observation for us.